Autism Rehabilitation Therapist

 Autism rehabilitation therapy is a broad job category that encompasses several specializations.
 Workers in senior-level positions earn more money than junior-level therapists.
 Advanced education and certification can lead to higher pay and greater responsibility.
 Depending on a therapist’s specific position and job title, he or she may be responsible for developing a comprehensive treatment plan for an autistic child.
 Entry-level therapists may simply be charged with assisting a more experienced therapist with his or her duties.

-Autism rehabilitation therapists are responsible for developing and implementing treatment programs for people suffering from autism.
-They use applied behavior analysis to encourage autistic patients to develop speech and social skills as well as physical capabilities such as walking and interacting with others.
+Autism rehabilitation therapists are responsible for developing and implementing treatment programs for people with autism.
+They use applied behavior analysis to encourage autistic patients to develop speech and social skills, as well as physical capabilities such as walking and interacting with others.
 Therapy sessions are highly structured and designed to reward patients for desirable behavior.
-No punishment is offered for undesirable behavior, but rewards are withheld until the desired behavior is achieved.
+No punishment is offered for undesirable behavior.
+However, rewards are withheld until the desired behavior is achieved.
 Depending on the severity of the autism, treatment can be extremely difficult and occasionally be discouraging.
 In most cases, ABA therapy produces positive results and progress for autistic children.

 Autism rehabilitation therapists need to thoroughly understand applied behavior analysis techniques for working with autistic people.
 Familiarity with early childhood education is also helpful for therapists working with children.
 Excellent communication skills are necessary to be able to work with other therapists in group settings.
-It’s important for therapists to be strongly empathetic and very patient when working with autistic children.
-A strong nerve is also required for therapists who work with extremely disabled children as the experience of watching children suffer can be difficult for most people.
+It’s important for therapists to be strongly empathetic and patient when working with autistic children.
+Strong nerves are also required for therapists who work with extremely disabled children.
+The experience of watching children suffer can be difficult for most people.
 Many children suffer from multiple disorders of the body and mind.
 Rehabilitation therapists must often work with children with severe neurological, physiological and gastrointestinal problems.
 Compassion and a willingness to learn are important qualities for people in this field.